Karabo-jpg/Threads_of_hope/README.md

    ```bash
    npm run sync:db
    ```
-   You should see: `✅ All tables created successfully!`
+   You should see: `All tables created successfully!`

 6. **Seed test accounts** (optional, for testing)
    ```bash